 A check is a legal document that authorizes a bank to pay money to someone from your checking account.
 Banks provide blank checks, called starter checks or counter checks, when you open a checking account.
 Once you order pre-printed checks and they arrive, you'll be able to skip filling in some of the information you must write on a starter check.
+Here's what you should know if you have a blank check to fill out.

 Check Writing Do's and Don'ts